-Since coming to us first in 2014, Cisco has produced 12 books with Book Sprints.
-These include:
+Since 2014, Cisco has produced 19 books with Book Sprints.

-- Cisco Catalyst 9000: A New Era of Networking
+- Cisco Catalyst 9000: Switching for a New Era of Intent-Based Networking, 2nd Edition

-- Cisco Enterprise Wireless: Intuitive Wireless Starts Here
+- Cisco Enterprise Wireless: Intuitive Wi-Fi Starts Here

 - Cisco Software-Defined Access: Enabling Intent-Based Networking